john-science/mazelib/docs/API.md

     m.generator = Prims(27, 34)
     m.generate()

-First, there was the obligatory import statement, to include mazelib in your Python code `from mazelib import *`.
+First, there was the obligatory import statement, to include mazelib in your Python code: `from mazelib import *`.

 Then, a `Maze` object was created: